burningglass/registrationgui/README.md

 ### 9.3 Create the Backend 'Deployment' configuration (as .yaml)

-Create this new file in the registrationgui project’s ‘server’ sub-folder
+Back in the desktop environment, create a file called Deployment.yaml in the registrationgui/server project folder

-The complete example is available in Github:
+The complete example available in Github:

 [Backend Deployment.yaml](https://github.com/burningglass/registrationgui/blob/main/server/Deployment.yaml